S1robe/Virtual-Machine-Guides/MacOS/readme.md

 ---

-UTM so far has prooved the most stable and the fastest, however, will not work on an M1 or M2 Mac.
+UTM so far has prooved the most stable and the fastest, however, but will have less performance on an M1 or M2 Mac.